midnightfeverrr/makaNUS/README.md

 Proposed Level of Achievement : Apollo 11

+Project Scope : Mobile application with a database non-SQL back-end.
+Using React Native Expo and Firebase, our app provides user authentication, and a user interface with multiple features.

+## Overview
+A mobile application built for users to find foods around NUS, equipped with review function.
+Made with React Native Expo, connected to non-SQL database Firebase, the app is enhanced with user authentication and various features.

 ## Motivation
 It is inevitable to become burned out during your studies at National University of Singapore.
 After a long day of classes, the only thing you want is just to find some good food to revive your spirits!
 But, where should you eat?